gtbschain/gtbschain-CoinNetwork/node-example/Readme.md

     Stake

     To stake GTBS coin, all you should do is sending your GTBS coin to the GTBS Consensus contract address over the GTBS network from the validator address.
-    The GTBS Consensus contract address: 0x73D22450B43adc1f67e08e983664323d67cE62b4
-    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to GTBS and send the GTBS coin to the Consensus contract address.
+    The GTBS Staking Vault contract address: 0x03a09FD2fF220fAA3Dca33030B2EEB9d0A287311 The easiest way to do so, is to open the [Staking Vault Read/Write Contract](https://gtbsblockchain.com/address/0x03a09FD2fF220fAA3Dca33030B2EEB9d0A287311?tab=read_write_contract "GTBS Staking Vault on explorer") tab on the GTBS explorer, connect your wallet, and call the stake() function with the amount of GTBS you want to stake.

     You can find your key-store (containing your private key) and the password for the created account in:
     /GTBS/nodes/validator/keys/GTBS/UTC--xxxx